toasted-nutbread/yomichan/README.md

     not available, you will hear a short click instead.
 You can configure the sources used to retrieve audio samples in the options page.

-6. Click on individual Kanji in the term definition results to view additional information about those characters including stroke order diagrams, readings, meanings, as well as other useful data.
+6. Click on individual Kanji in the term definition results to view additional information about those characters, including stroke order diagrams, readings, meanings, as well as other useful data.

     [![](https://foosoft.net/projects/yomichan/img/ui-kanji-thumb.png)](https://foosoft.net/projects/yomichan/img/ui-kanji.png)

 ## Custom Dictionaries ##

-Yomichan supports the use of custom dictionaries including the esoteric but popular [EPWING](https://ja.wikipedia.org/wiki/EPWING) format.
+Yomichan supports the use of custom dictionaries, including the esoteric but popular [EPWING](https://ja.wikipedia.org/wiki/EPWING) format.
 They were often utilized in portable electronic dictionaries similar to the ones pictured below.
 These dictionaries are often sought after by language learners for their correctness and excellent coverage of the Japanese language.